 Reimbursement for actual mandatory quarantine fees for household pets may be authorized per PCS move.
 Pet quarantine charges, excluding medicine/medical care, grooming, and similar fees for services that are part of routine pet care or pet transportation expenses, may be reimbursable due to a PCS under Miscellaneous Expense Allowance.

 The U.S. Department of Agriculture website may contain useful pet quarantine information.

 If you are interested in obtaining a pet, the Fort Belvoir Veterinary Clinic runs a stray/homeless facility.
 Call the Veterinary Clinic at 703-805-4336 for information about the pets available.
 Many of the local pet hospitals also have pet adoption programs.

-DLA McNamara HQC does not have veterinary services.
-The Fort Belvoir Veterinary clinic offers minor veterinary services including minor skin, ear, and eye problems, pet products sales, testing and treatment for parasites, and clinic appointments for pets of active-duty, retired military members and reservists on active duty for more than 30 days.
-Appointments are on a space available basis, and there is a service fee per visit.
-For more information or to make an appointment, call 703-805-4336 or DSN 312-655-4336 or visit the Fort Belvoir Veterinary Center website.
+Defense Logistics Agency McNamara Headquarters Complex does not have veterinary services.
+The Fort Belvoir Veterinary clinic offers minor veterinary services including minor skin, ear, and eye problems, pet products sales, testing and treatment for parasites, and clinic appointments.
+Services are available for pets of active-duty, retired military members, and reservists on active duty for more than 30 days.
+Appointments are on a space available basis and there is a service fee per visit.
+For more information or to make an appointment call 703-805-4336 or DSN 312-655-4336 or visit the Fort Belvoir Veterinary Center website.
 The Fort Belvoir Veterinary clinic is located at 10015 Theote Road, Building 610.

 There are many kennels located throughout the area that offer a variety of services.
-It is a good idea to research these services to meet your needs and make arrangements for pet boarding as soon as you know your arrival date.
+Research these services and make arrangements for pet boarding as soon as you know your arrival date.
 Pets are allowed in Fort Belvoir temporary lodging for members on PCS orders.